Harold Hopkins (physicist): Biography

 He used mathematics in the subject.
-The development of the mathematical description of the behaviour of optical systems was at the centre of his life's work in physics – the application of which produced so many world-famous inventions.
-He chose to remain at Reading in the post of Professor of Applied Physical Optics until his official retirement in 1984, declining the numerous top appointments he was offered.
+The development of the mathematical description of the behaviour of optical systems was at the centre of his life's work in physics – the application of which produced many world-famous inventions.
+He chose to remain at Reading in the post of Professor of Applied Physical Optics until his retirement in 1984, declining the numerous top appointments he was offered.
 He believed the continuation of his teaching and research work to be more important and far more rewarding personally.
 However, he took great delight in having conferred on him the Honorary Fellowships of all the medical Royal Colleges in Britain, together with the highest awards of many of the world's premier scientific bodies including (in 1973) the Fellowship of the Royal Society itself.
 He was awarded the 1990 Lister Medal for his contributions to surgical science.
-The corresponding Lister Oration, given at the Royal College of Surgeons of England, was delivered on 11 April 1991, and was titled 'The development of the modern endoscopes – present and future prospects'.
-This award, for his work on endoscopes, was unusual in that normally it is made to someone working in the field of medicine.
-He was awarded the 1978 Frederic Ives Medal by the OSA.

-What is rather less well-known about Harold Hopkins is that he was also a politically committed man of the left, being an early member of the Communist Party of Great Britain.
+The accompanying Lister Oration, given at the Royal College of Surgeons of England, was delivered on 11 April 1991, and was titled 'The development of the modern endoscopes – present and future prospects'.
+This award, for his work on endoscopes, was unusual in that normally it is given to someone in the field of medicine.
+He was awarded the 1978 Frederic Ives Medal by the OSA, where he was also a society Fellow.
+What is less well-known about Harold Hopkins is that he was also a politically committed man of the left, being an early member of the Communist Party of Great Britain.
 Coming from a poor and under-privileged background, he understood how essential equal opportunities and good education were if ordinary working class youngsters like himself were to prosper in society.

 Major inventions and improvements

 Zoom lenses

-Following an approach in the late 1940s from the BBC, who wanted a single lens to replace the classic "turret' of different focal length lenses, he produced the now familiar zoom lens.
+Following a request in the late 1940s from the BBC, who wanted a single lens to replace the classic "turret' of different focal length lenses, he produced the familiar zoom lens.
 Although there had been earlier attempts to produce a lens which could achieve continuously varying magnification without re-focusing, none of them could provide a good quality image throughout their zooming and aperture ranges.
 The design of a zoom lens is enormously more complicated and difficult than that of a fixed focal length.
-The performance of the Hopkins designed zoom lens was such that it revolutionised television images especially outside-broadcasts and opened the way to the ubiquitous use of zooming in modern visual media.
-It was all the more remarkable for being produced pre-computer, the ray-tracing calculations being performed on large desk top electro-mechanical machines such as the Marchant Calculator.
+The performance of the Hopkins designed zoom lens revolutionised television images, especially outdoors-broadcasts and opened the way to the ubiquitous use of zooming in modern visual media.
+It was even more remarkable for being produced pre-computer, the ray-tracing calculations being performed on large desk top electro-mechanical machines such as the Marchant Calculator.
 Even so, the early zoom lenses still fell short of the fixed lenses.
 The application of computer design-programs based on his Wave Theory of Aberrations in conjunction with new types of glass, coatings and manufacturing techniques has transformed the performance of all types of lenses.
 Whilst zoom lenses can never out-perform fixed focal lengths, the differences are no longer significant in most applications.